Marquez607/Wireless-Perf-Sim/README.md

 * Hard Real-Time -> missing deadlines results in critical failure of system

 ## System Outputs
-* Latency -> how long it takes for a packet to reach it's destination
+* Latency -> how long it takes for a packet to reach its destination
 * Throughput -> successful packet receptions per unit of time ( End-to-End )
 * Jitter -> changes in latency